Dreamcast-Projects/dcprofiler/README.md

 This project utilizes Moops DreamHAL perfcounter source code to count cycles.
 So major credit to Moop.
 Checkout DreamHal here: https://github.com/sega-dreamcast/dreamhal.

+Requirements:
+This is only useful if you have a BBA.
+So much data is generated and the BBA is the only device that can transfer it fast enough to your PC.

 There is two parts to this project:
 1. The files you include in your project (profiler.c, profiler.h)
 2. The application(pvtrace) that parses the data (trace.txt) your dreamcast application generates.
 This application is based on